Skip to main content

 • Resistance Training ∞ Lifting weights or using resistance bands builds muscle mass.
 Muscle is the largest site of glucose disposal in the body.
 By increasing your muscle mass, you are essentially building a larger reservoir to store glucose, which helps to buffer blood sugar fluctuations and improve overall metabolic control.
 This form of exercise has a potent effect on improving insulin sensitivity.

 When these interventions are consistently applied, the data points collected during clinical monitoring begin to tell a new story.
 Instead of simply diagnosing hyperandrogenism, a blood test might now confirm that free testosterone levels are trending down into the normal range.
-An (OGTT) might shift from showing impaired glucose tolerance to demonstrating a healthy, efficient insulin response.
+An oral glucose tolerance test (OGTT) might shift from showing impaired glucose tolerance to demonstrating a healthy, efficient insulin response.
 This is the tangible evidence of a system being brought back into balance.

 Consistent application of targeted lifestyle strategies transforms clinical monitoring from a diagnostic tool into a verification of progress.